trystynb/ContFit/README.md

 Quick usage

     Select input spectrum, error spectrum, and name your output files.
+NOTE: If you are tweaking the continuum, make sure you output continuum file matches the name of your original file as the software looks for a pickle file of the same name +'.p'.
 Choose the "chunk" size to view the spectrum one chunk at a time.
-If you are a first time user, use the drop down menu in the top corner to toggle a tutorial mode on.
+If you are a first time user, use the drop-down menu in the top corner to toggle a tutorial mode on.

     Once ready to fit conitnuum (and your wrist is relatively free of carpal tunnel pains...), click the Fit continuum button.
 This will start the continuum fitting procedure.
 Two